Conservation and restoration of clocks: Water

-Specific Types of Clock Damage
+Specific types of clock damage

 Damage can impact all components and materials from which a clock may be constructed.

 Wood damage

 Due to its porous nature, wood is significantly impacted through contact with water.
 When humidity is high, the excess water in the air is absorbed, resulting in wood expansion, while little to no water in the air when humidity is low can cause wood shrinkage.
 Such changes in character from the wood's original state can lead to damage.
-Types of low humidity-related wood damage include “[...] structural cracks, lifting veneer and inlays, gaps in joints and the embrittlement of adhesives."
+Types of low humidity-related wood damage include "[...] structural cracks, lifting veneer and inlays, gaps in joints and the embrittlement of adhesives."

 Metal damage

 Similar to wood, interaction with water can also prove detrimental to metal.
 When contaminants come into contact with metal, they either combine with any present moisture or attract moisture to the metal.
-This “[...] combination with moisture can produce corrosion.”
+This "[...] combination with moisture can produce corrosion."

 Plastic damage

 Modern clocks may feature plastic cases, dials, faces, and mechanisms in conjunction with more traditional materials, such as metal or wood.
 As plastic was created in the twentieth century, conservation treatments are still being researched by conservators.
 Since the term plastic covers a broad spectrum of materials from celluloid to technopolymers, there are various reactions to environmental factors and agents of deterioration, making clocks with plastic cases or component parts susceptible to unique stresses that are not wholly understood at this point.
 What is known is that different types of plastics can degrade quickly and unexpectedly because of the inherent vice of some polymers.

-Exposure to improper lighting, humidity, water, or solvents may cause chemical deterioration in plastics resulting in reactions such as “a white powder ‘blooming’ on the surface of an object, discoloration, distortion of the object’s shape and strong indicator smells of vinegar, or mothballs,” crazing, cracks, acid deposits, and sticky surface textures.
+Exposure to improper lighting, humidity, water, or solvents may cause chemical deterioration in plastics resulting in reactions such as "a white powder 'blooming' on the surface of an object, discoloration, distortion of the object's shape and strong indicator smells of vinegar, or mothballs," crazing, cracks, acid deposits, and sticky surface textures.

 It can be difficult to easily identify the chemical makeup of the plastic used to create an object, which can make interventive conservation challenging because the potential reactions to treatments are unknown.
 Therefore, preventive conservation tactics similar to those used for organic objects are the primary method of caring for objects made with plastic such as clocks.

 Finish or paint damage

 Finish damage can occur as a result of the use of cleaning products and/or polishes on a clock's surface.
-Rather than perform their intended duty to assist in the preservation of a clock, some products “can actually darken or become opaque with age, resulting in a dark, dull and often irreparable finish.”
+Rather than perform their intended duty to assist in the preservation of a clock, some products "can actually darken or become opaque with age, resulting in a dark, dull and often irreparable finish."
 Any words or images painted on a clock surface can become faded or even removed when these delicate pieces are touched and exposed to moisture from hands.